Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Problem Setting

 \section{Problem Setting}

 Contextual bandits form a broad class of sequential decision making problems where the player chooses an action from an observed action set based on interaction history.
 Each action is associated with a feature vector (context).
 At round $t$, the player observes an action set $\cX_t\subseteq\RR^d$, where we assume for any $X \in \cX_t$, $\|X\|_2 \leq 1$.
 The agent then selects an arm (action) $X_t\in\cX_t$ and the environment immediately reveals a reward $Y_t$.
 We consider the setting that the action set is finite with $K$ arms and fixed across different rounds.
-We assume that the mean reward for a feature $X\in\RR^d$ is generated by an unknown function $h(X): \RR^d \rightarrow \RR$, and the observed reward satisfies $Y=h(X)+\eta$, where $\eta$ is observation noise and is assumed to be $\sigma$-sub-gaussian.
-In general, the form of $h(X)$ is unknown.
-One special case is that we set reward model to be a linear function $h(X)=X^\top\theta^*$, then $h(X)$ is parameterized using a vector $\theta^* \in\RR^d$ and we have the standard linear contextual bandit setting~\citep{chu2011contextual,abbasi2011improved,agrawal2013thompson}.
+For simplicity, we use $\mathcal{X}$ to denote the fixed arm set. {We assume that the reward $Y_{t}$ is generated by an unknown distribution with mean $h(X): \RR^d \rightarrow \RR$.} In general, the form of $h(X)$ is unknown.
+One important special case is that we set reward model to be a linear function $h(X)=X^\top\theta^*$, then $h(X)$ is parameterized using a vector $\theta^* \in\RR^d$ and we have the standard linear contextual bandit setting~\citep{chu2011contextual,abbasi2011improved,agrawal2013thompson}.

 In this work, we consider nonlinear contextual bandits where the reward model $h(X)$ is a nonlinear function of feature vector $X$.
-We focus on two most common nonlinear settings: (1) generalized linear bandits with $h(X)=\mu(X^\top\theta_{\text{GLM}}^*)$, where $\theta_{\text{GLM}}^{*} \in \RR^{d}$ is the true parameter with $\|\theta_{\text{GLM}}^{*}\| \leq S$ and $\mu(\cdot)$ is a strictly increasing link function~\citep{li2017provably, kveton2020randomized}; (2) neural contextual bandits where no assumptions are made about $h(X)$ other than that it is bounded, we use a neural network $f(X; \theta_{\text{Neural}})$ to approximate $h(X)$, where $\theta_{\text{Neural}}$ is the concatenation of all weights and its dimension is determined by the structure of the neural network~\citep{zhou2020neural,zhang2021neural,jia2022learning}.
+We focus on two most common nonlinear settings: (1) generalized linear bandits with $h(X)=\mu\big(X^\top\theta_{\text{GLM}}^*\big)$, where $\theta_{\text{GLM}}^{*} \in \RR^{d}$ is the true parameter with $\|\theta_{\text{GLM}}^{*}\| \leq S$ and $\mu(\cdot)$ is a strictly increasing link function~\citep{li2017provably, kveton2020randomized}; (2) neural contextual bandits where no assumptions are made about the form of $h(X)$, we use a neural network $f(X; \theta_{\text{Neural}})$ to approximate $h(X)$, where $\theta_{\text{Neural}}$ is the concatenation of all weight parameters and its dimension is determined by the structure of the neural network~\citep{zhou2020neural,zhang2021neural,jia2022learning}.

 The goal of a bandit algorithm is to maximize the cumulative reward over a horizon $T$, equivalently to minimize the pseudo-regret~\citep{lattimore2020bandit}